 Software Used: Niagara, Unreal Engine 5

-Using Niagara applying a VFX based off the skeletal mesh input.
+For this dynamic electric VFX, using Niagara applying a VFX based off the skeletal mesh input.